 Sample Work:

 Any time you see "Sample Work" in your ELA Lessons, it means you need to come and meet with me for a few minutes.
-It is a way to do a quick check-in before you take a major Unit Test.
+It is a way to do a quick check-in before you take a major Unit Test or turn in a Portfolio.

 This can be accomplished in a couple of ways:

 1) Come see me at In & Out for a few minutes.
-(Most Popular Option) Please use the link on your planner to enter INO.
+(Most Popular Option) Please use the link on your planner to enter INO any afternoon between 2:00-3:00pm.

-They CANNOT be made up after you take a test--they must happen before you take the test.
+They CANNOT be made up after you take a test or turn in the Portfolio--they must happen before you take the test.

 Retakes, Resets, & Corrections: